ElenaMikhaleva/QA_Phonebook/docs/STD.md

 API-REG-EML-P-006	Register with Email with subdomains

 ### API-TS2	Register with invalid Email - Negative

-API-REG-EML-N-001	Register with empty Email
-API-REG-EML-N-002	Register with blank Email
+API-REG-EML-N-001	Register with empty Email API-REG-EML-N-0011  Register with Null Email (inserted between API-REG-EML-N-001 and API-REG-EML-N-002) API-REG-EML-N-002	Register with blank Email
 API-REG-EML-N-003	Register with Email that has only special symbols before @
 API-REG-EML-N-004	Register with Email without @